cyayon/cyayon.github.io/orange/Bring Your Own Router Orange ISP.md

 tags:
   - nbux/orange
   - nbux/mikrotik

 ---

 #  Bring Your Own Router Orange ISP

-Version 20250114
+Version 20250410

 This document describe how-to configure DHCP clients for ISP Orange in France.
 This could be used to remove the Livebox and prefer your own router…

 ## Requirements
 You must already have a working ONT/ONU registered on Orange fiber infrastructure.
 ONT/ONU are registering on Orange infrastructure with serial number.
 For informations, Orange use serial\_number and vendor\_id to allow a ONT/ONU to register.
 You could see this other article [https://medium.com/@cyayon/configure-ont-leox-lxt-010h-d-for-orange-isp-4ef4b793ca7b](https://medium.com/@cyayon/configure-ont-leox-lxt-010h-d-for-orange-isp-4ef4b793ca7b).
 To configure properly your ONU/ONT, check dedicated topics and forums...

+## Basics

+For memories, the good SFP power values should be in the following ranges :
+- GPON  :
+TX  0.5 -> 5 dBm
+RX -30 -> -8 dBm

+- XGSPON  :
+TX 4 -> 9 dBm
+RX -28 -> -9 dBm

 ## 2023 evolutions